-Martha Custis Washington (1731-1802)
+Birth Of Martha Washington

 The oldest daughter of planter John Dandridge and his wife Frances Jones, Martha had a privileged childhood.
 She enjoyed riding horses, gardening, sewing, playing the spinet piano, and dancing.
 She also received an education in basic mathematics, reading, and writing – an uncommon practice for girls of the time.
-She was likely educated by family servant Thomas Leonard in plantation management, crop sales, alternative medicine, and breeding and raising livestock.
+She may have been educated by family servant Thomas Leonard in plantation management, crop sales, alternative medicine, and breeding and raising livestock.

 Martha organized sick wards and women’s sewing circles, convincing society ladies to use whatever they had – including fine napkins and tablecloths – to repair clothing and make bandages for the troops.
-Leaving the comforts of home to assist the troops during the cold winters, Martha was soon well-known throughout the colonies for her graciousness, and was referred to as “Lady Washington.”
-It was during this time, in 1781, that Martha’s son John Parke Custis (Jack) died from camp fever.
-Following Jack’s death, Martha and George raised Jack’s children, Eleanor Parke Custis and George Washington Parke Custis, who was the father of Mrs. Robert E. Lee.
+Leaving the comforts of home to assist the troops during the cold winters, Martha was soon well known throughout the colonies for her graciousness.
+It was during this time, in 1781, that Martha’s son John (Jack) Parke Custis died from camp fever.
+Following Jack’s death, Martha and George raised Jack’s children, Eleanor Parke Custis and George Washington Parke Custis, who later became the father-in-law of Confederate Army general Robert E. Lee.

-In 1789, George Washington was unanimously elected the first President of the United States.
-It wasn’t until years later that the wife of the President received an official title, so the first First Lady was referred to as Lady Washington.
-Initially, Martha was unhappy with her husband’s position – she longed for the private life, away from the attention of a nation.
+In 1789, George Washington was unanimously elected the first president of the United States.
+It wasn’t until years later that the wife of the president received an official title, so Martha was referred to as “Lady Washington,” instead of First Lady.
+Initially, Martha was unhappy with her husband’s position – she longed for a private life, away from the attention of a nation.
 Despite this, she stood by her husband, fulfilling and exceeding the duties set before her.

-In Martha’s eight years as America’s First Lady, she exemplified the ideal for future presidential wives to follow.
+In Martha’s eight years as First Lady, she exemplified the ideal for future presidential wives to follow.
 She endured the sacrifices of her position (lack of privacy, independence, and free speech), presided over hospitable gatherings, and cared for the needy.
-Thrust into a new and unfamiliar position, Martha Washington faced these hurdles and set the standard for the position that would later be known as that of the First Lady.
+Thrust into a new and unfamiliar position, Martha faced these hurdles and set the standard for the position that would later be known as that of the First Lady.

 In March 1797, the Washingtons returned to Mount Vernon for the peaceful, private life Martha longed for.
 On December 14, 1799, George Washington died.
 Martha’s grief was slightly lessened by the birth of her great-granddaughter, Francis Parke Lewis.
 In her last months, Martha burned the letters she and George had once written each other, preserving their privacy.
 She died on May 22, 1802.